-Four (4) Members of MFRA (comprising of the Chair of the Authority and the Vice-Chair of the Authority; plus the Police and Crime Commissioner for Merseyside.
-One (1) co-opted Member representing Merseyside Police (comprising of the Deputy Police and Crime Commissioner).
+Four (4) Members of MFRA (comprising of the Chair of the Authority and the Vice-Chair of the Authority; plus 1 opposition spokesperson for Merseyside.
+One (1) co-opted Member representing Merseyside Police (the Police and Crime Commissioner).

 Three (3) voting Members.